rdchip/Temperature-24h-Raspberry-Pi/README.md

 <img src="picture/config.png" width=950>

-Now, save it CTRL + O and confirm.
+Now, save with CTRL + O and Y to confirm.
 Use CTRL + X to exit from nano and finally reboot the system.

 ````sh
 $ reboot
 ````
-The reboot bring the 2.8" display be active.
+The reboot will activate the 2.8" display.
 Now is time to run the temperature code.
 From the terminal run "temp.sh"
 ````sh
 $ sudo bash temp.sh